History of slavery

 Beginning in the 16th century, European merchants, starting mainly with merchants from Portugal, initiated the transatlantic slave trade.
 Few traders ventured far inland, attempting to avoid tropical diseases and violence.
-They mostly purchased imprisoned Africans (and export commodities including gold and ivory) from West African kingdoms, transporting them to Europe's colonies in the Americas.
+They mostly purchased imprisoned Africans (and exported commodities including gold and ivory) from West African kingdoms, transporting them to Europe's colonies in the Americas.
 The merchants were sources of desired goods including guns, gunpowder, copper manillas, and cloth, and this demand for imported goods drove local wars and other means to the enslavement of Africans in ever greater numbers.
-In India and throughout the New World, people were forced into slavery to create the local work force.
+In India and throughout the New World, people were forced into slavery to create the local workforce.
 The transatlantic slave trade was eventually curtailed after European and American governments passed legislation abolishing their nations' involvement in it.
 Practical efforts to enforce the abolition of slavery included the British Preventative Squadron and the American African Slave Trade Patrol, the abolition of slavery in the Americas, and the widespread imposition of European political control in Africa.